oubiwann/lcmap-system/docs/source/includes/_dev_env.md

 # Development Environment

 If you wish to develop client libraries for the LCMAP system, it may be more convenient to run a local instance of the development environment.

+## Installing Dependencies

-Developers using Ubuntu 14.04 can run ``make install-deps`` to install libraries and binaries:
+Developers using Ubuntu 14.04 can run ``make install`` to install the following:

 * GDAL 1.11.2
 * Leiningen 2
 * Oracle Java 8
+* Python 3
 * Ruby 1.9.3
-* Python 3

-The following services are installed.

 * Apache Cassandra 2.1.14
 * Apache Mesos 0.28.2
 * Apache Zookeeper